 People tend to start thinking about Camellias once fall rolls around, but I’m a firm proponent of planting Camellias in spring as well.
 It ensures that they’re situated in the landscape during their bloom season so that you don’t miss any flowers!

-We’ve got a Camellia from the Southern Living Plant Collection here that’s hot off the presses!
+We’ve got a Camellia from the Southern Living Plant Collection here that’s hot off the press!
 The Early Wonder Camellia is a Camellia japonica variety.
 However, as its name implies, it’s one of the earliest blooming Japonica varieties around!
-This means that it blooms around the same time as Sasanqua Camellias in fall.
+This means that it blooms around the same time as Sasanqua Camellias in the fall.